apache/arrow/docs/source/format/CDataInterface.rst

 Record batches
 --------------

-A record batch can be trivially considered as an equivalent struct array with additional top-level metadata.
+A record batch can be trivially considered as an equivalent struct array.
+In this case the metadata of the top-level ``ArrowSchema`` can be used for the schema-level metadata of the record batch.

 Example use case
 ================